warren-bank/mirror-XMail-mail-server/Readme.txt

 	7) If You've  inetd  installed You must comment out the lines of  /etc/inetd.conf that involves SMTP POP3 Finger and restart  inetd  ( kill -HUP ... )
 	8) Since XMail use syslog to log messages, enable  syslogd  if it's not running
-	9) Setup  server.tab  configuration option after a well read to the rest of this doc
+	9) Setup  SERVER.TAB  configuration option after a well read to the rest of this doc
 	10) Add Your users and domains ( after a well read to the rest of this doc )
 	11) Change or comment out ( # ) the example account in  ctrlaccounts.tab
 	12) Copy  xmail  startup script to Your init.d directory ( it's position depends on Your distro ).